 Preventive Dentistry to Avoid Infection & Tooth Decay

 While there may be situations where a root canal procedure is difficult to avoid, we believe that practicing preventive dentistry can eliminate many infections and diseases that often result in root canals or extractions.
 A dental infection is sparked by tooth decay that is left untreated until it makes contact with a nerve.
 Once this stage occurs, you will feel immense pain that affects your ability to sleep or focus.

-A root canal treatment not only gets rid of any infection, but it can also preserve your tooth without resorting to dental extraction.
-If Dr. Ruggless in Springfield can detect tooth decay in its early stages, he may be able to treat it with a tooth filling and a dental crown.
+Root canal treatment not only gets rid of any infection, but it can also preserve your tooth without resorting to dental extractions.
+If Dr. Ruggless can detect tooth decay in its early stages, he may be able to treat it with a tooth-colored filling or a dental crown.